1851. Memory lapse

 During the sermon Vernon used to pop out onto the tower balcony for a quick cigarette.
 He could easily duck out because he was in the organ loft high above the clergy and congregation.
 He looked way down on them and his disappearance would not be noticed from below.

 He could vaguely hear the preacher from the tower balcony.
 Sometimes, if the preacher droned on, Vernon could have several cigarettes.
 Being the only one ever to use the balcony (it was blocked to tourists) Vernon had an old plum jam tin where he chucked his butts.
-It was a large tin, and in the eleven years of being the head organist he had emptied it only three times.
+It was a large tin, and in the eleven years of being the head organist he had emptied it three times.
 As he said to his wife, “It shows you how many sermons I’ve endured.”

 On this particular Sunday (it being a notable feast day) the visiting preacher was particularly wordy.
 Vernon was hearing for the third time that “perdition awaits those who don’t agree” when he realized he had accidentally locked himself out on the cathedral tower balcony.